cloud-bulldozer/benchmark-operator/docs/metadata.md

 # Additional Options

-There are a few additional options that can be enabled to enahnce the amount of data collected.
+There are a few additional options that can be enabled to enahnce the amount of data collected as well as reduce redundancy.

 ## Privleged Pods

 By default, pods are run in an unprivledged state.
 While this makes permissions a lesser issue, it does limit the amount of data collected.
-For example, dmidecode requires privledges to read the memory information and generate the data.
+For example, dmidecode requires privileges to read the memory information and generate the data.

-To enable privleged pods set:
+To enable privileged pods set:
 ```
+metadata:
-metadata_privledged: true
+  privileged: true
 ```

 In the spec section of the benchmark yaml as outlined for the other variables.